-The last step is to register on the money transfer provider's homepage to go through the sign-up process - be aware you will often need to provide an offical ID and/or a proof of adress - and provide the details of your money transfer to Poland.
+The last step is to register on the money transfer provider's online portal - be ready to give an ID and/or a proof of adress - and provide the details of your money transfer to Poland.

 You have many options to send money to Poland.
 As a general rule, there will always be a cheaper alternative to making a simple international bank transfer.
 Banks may have low fees, but they generally take a big margin on the exchange rate when converting your money into PLN.
 Hidden intermediary bank fees can sometimes also apply.